Support and AdviceThings you need to know about skills development, your wellbeing & support services available.

 Studying at university is somewhat different from at school or college.
 The most successful students make efforts to improve their approaches to reading, writing, and independent learning.
 It is important, too, that students develop their understanding of techniques and concepts like referencing, structuring essays and reports, and critical thinking and writing.
 The Academic Skills team offers advice to all students, regardless of experience or ability, on these and other aspects of university work.

-Whilst campus activity is limited due to Covid-19, students are encouraged to email all enquiries and requests for individual guidance directly to the team: email@example.com.
+Students are encouraged to email all enquiries and requests for individual guidance directly to the team: email@example.com.

 Personal Development Tutor